dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

 -    "uglifyjs-webpack-plugin": "^1.2.4",
 ```
 Next run `npm install`
-after verything is installed we can move to the webpack setup:
+after everything is installed we can move to the webpack setup:
-remove uglify and import tersera and add replace the initialization:
+remove uglify, import terser and add the initialization:
-remove
 ```
 const UglifyJsPlugin = require('uglifyjs-webpack-plugin');
 ```
-and add
 ```
 const TerserPlugin = require('terser-webpack-plugin');